heipei/nginx-sso/README.md

 non-empty string for the username and an optional group-string (comma-delimited).
 These two values will be encoded in the sso cookie.

-The ssoauth tool takes the sso cookie, verifies its integrity (using the attached signature) and finally checks the username and groups against a list of ACL entries for different vhosts.
+The ssoauth tool takes the sso cookie, verifies its integrity and freshness (using the attached signature) and finally checks the username and groups against a list of ACL entries for different vhosts.
 If all of these checks pass, it will return the username, groups and expiry time of the cookie to the nginx frontend, which can pass it on to your application in the form of a plain HTTP header.
 Your application could then use this header to find the user in its own user database which could contain additional attributes (e.g. roles, contact info, etc).

 Building
 --------